dansmyers/Simulation/Sprint-6-Markov_Chains/Deliverables/README.md

 Text generation is another area that has been affected by the introduction of deep-learning neural network models.
 The current top-of-the-pile is GPT-3, which came out in mid-2020.
 [It can be frighteningly good](https://www.theguardian.com/commentisfree/2020/sep/08/robot-wrote-this-article-gpt-3).

+## Honor Code
+"In my honor, I have not given nor received, nor witnessed, any unauthorized assistance on this work" Hiroki Sato Edit this section to include a statement of the Honor Code."

 ## Make Randomized Text Great Again

 Clone this public repo: